ethersync/ethersync/book/src/file-events.md

 ## Creating files

-- Opening a new file with an Teamtype-enabled text editor (this will create the file in the directory of connected peers).
+- Opening a new file with a Teamtype-enabled text editor (this will create the file in the directory of connected peers).

     Example: `nvim new_file`